- HubPages Tutorials and Community»

 CNN report on Zazzle

-Perhaps you are thinking, I am a writer, not a designer.
-That is okay, you don't have to be a designer to make money from Zazzle.
+Perhaps you're thinking, I am a writer, not a designer.
+That's okay, you don't have to be a designer to make money from Zazzle.
 By selling their products, you can earn a whopping 15% of the sales price.
-Plus they offer a volume bonus as well.
+Plus they offer a volume bonus as well which is graded depending on how much you sell.

 Sign up with Zazzle

-Then when you have done that you can go back through your hubs and decide which ones would benefit from having a customized product.
+Then when you have done that you can go back to your articles and decide which ones would benefit from having a customized product.

 The way Hubpages is set up you will need to use the photo capsule.